Pppp1116/content-license-policy/README.md

 Any **material breach** of this Policy or the applicable license automatically and immediately **terminates all rights** previously granted to you to use, adapt, or redistribute the Content.

-Upon written request from the Owner, you must promptly:

-- Remove and delete all copies of the affected Content that you control (repositories, websites, videos, documents, servers, etc.);
-- Cease any further use, distribution, or publication of the Content or its derivatives.

 ### 16.2.
+Mandatory Deletion of All Copies

+Upon written request from the Owner (and, in any case, upon termination), you must promptly:

+- Cease any further use, distribution, or publication of the Content or its derivatives; and
+- Remove and delete **all copies** of the affected Content and derivatives that you possess, store, or control, including copies in repositories, websites, documents, archives, and backups, to the maximum extent reasonably practicable.

+Where certain backups are technically immutable or not reasonably accessible (e.g., cold storage snapshots), you must at minimum:
+- Stop restoring or using those backups for the Content,
+- Delete the Content from accessible backups at the next reasonable maintenance cycle, and
+- Not republish the Content from those sources.

+### 16.3.
 Bans and Access Restrictions

 The Owner may, at their discretion: